Return to > Information security and privacy

 Short address for this page:

-Security is a fundamental requirement for Information Technologies (IT) to fully contribute to economic prosperity and social development.
 Since 1992, the OECD has been developing policy analysis and recommendations for governments and other stakeholders to better address security challenges in the digital environment from an economic and social perspective.
 The work spans the following areas: